xuang7/webgl-pbr-renderer/README.md

 ## Conclusion
 This project demonstrates the integration of **dynamic lighting**, **environment mapping**, and **advanced material rendering techniques** in an interactive 3D environment.
 By:
 - Diversifying geometric models,
-- Applying realistic cubemap reflections, and
+- Applying realistic cubemap reflections,
 - Implementing matte porcelain and metallic materials,

 we significantly improved visual fidelity.
 The refined user interface further enriches the interactive experience, making this a comprehensive and engaging rendering system.